amirghari/Nexletter/README.md

 This repository uses environment variables to store sensitive information like API keys and database credentials.
 The actual `.env` file containing these values is not committed to the repository for security reasons (it's listed in `.gitignore`).

-When deploying to production, always use environment variables or a secure secrets management system instead of hardcoded credentials.
+When deploying to production, always use environment variables or a secure secrets management system instead of hardcoded credentials!